Family Tree Builder

 - Privacy by default — share only with the relatives you choose.

-- People‑centric design — attach photos, audio, documents, and stories to each profile.
+- People‑centric design — attach photos, notes, dates, and stories to each profile.

-- Calm collaboration — invite relatives into circles with clear access controls.
+- Calm collaboration — invite relatives into the family workspace with account-based access.

 - Accessible anywhere — mobile friendly, fast, and secure.

-- Clean timelines — chronological views focused on family context, not public feed behavior.
+- Clean timelines — chronological family updates focused on context, not public feed behavior.

 Onboarding flow: from zero to a living tree